chronis10/teaching-final-demo/README.md

 ### Develop
 1. Use the custom_modules/rl_graz_module.py file as a template to create your custom script AI-toolkit module.
 Save it, for instance, in the custom_modules/ directory.

 2. Create your custom Dockerfile.
-If you have additional dependencies like tensorflow-addons, use custom_containers/Dockerfile_ai_toolkit as a template.
+If you have additional dependencies like numpy, use custom_containers/Dockerfile_ai_toolkit as a template.

 3. Modify or create a new docker-compose file.